melladam/melladam.github.io/index.md

     <h2>Research Questions</h2>
     <ul>
       <li>
-        Are there real differences in the users' interactions with videos between categories ?
-What kind ?
+        Are there real differences in the users' interactions with videos between categories?
+What kind?
       </li>
       <li>
-        Are there real differences in the users' interactions with channels between cateogries ?
-What kind ?
+        Are there real differences in the users' interactions with channels between categories?
+What kind?
       </li>
       <li>
-        Are there categories' communities that are tighter than others ?
-How so ?
+        Are there categories' communities that are tighter than others?
+How so?
       </li>
       <li>
-        Are there categories that are more dynamic than others ?
-How so ?
+        Are there categories that are more dynamic than others?
+How so?
       </li>
       <li>
-       Is it possible to identify one or different cultures, as well as their importance, emanating from those categories ?
+       Is it possible to identify one or different cultures, as well as their importance, emanating from those categories?
       </li>
       <li>
-      Is it possible to identify and quantify the communities within the categories ?
+      Is it possible to identify and quantify the communities within the categories?
       </li>
     </ul>
   </div>